When you hear the word chiropractor, plantar fasciitis is probably the last thing that comes to mind.

 While you may not be able to perform a full chiropractic adjustment on yourself, daily stretching is a wise way to treat plantar fasciitis at home.
 Understanding how to prevent plantar fasciitis can often start with simple stretching.
 Some of the best stretches for the arch of the foot include:

 Basically, any movement that carefully stretches your arch ligaments can help relieve plantar fasciitis pain.
 Always remember to start slow when working with an inflamed plantar, and don’t push too hard if you’re experiencing discomfort.
-If stretching is a bit too intense during the early stages of your condition, there are other treatment options.
+If stretching is a bit too intense during the early stages of your condition and you start to feel severe pain, there are other treatment options worth exploring.

 Other Ways to Treat Plantar Fasciitis